phonometrica/phonometrica/docs/query.rst

 ---------------

-After performing a `simple queries <simple.md>`__ on a set of annotation files, Phonometrica attempts to find a set of concordances in one item (point or interval) at a time.
+After performing a `simple queries <simple.md>`__ on a set of annotation files, Phonometrica attempts to find a set of get_concordances in one item (point or interval) at a time.
 While it is possible for an item to match a given search pattern several times if several substrings match the pattern, matches are nevertheless limited to a single item.